AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with the `$url` modifier are supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.11 or later**.
+Rules with the `$url` modifier are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.11 or later.

 :::